SterlingHayden/ATH-Investing-w-Leveraged-ETFs/README.md

 | `utilities.py`                | Provides callable functions for data preprocessing, return calculations, and plotting.                                      |

 $~$

+# Key Findings
+⭐ Backtesting with leveraged Shiller data from the 1800s reveals that historically, investing at or near 52-week highs has been less risky and more stable compared to investing at or near all-time highs.

+⭐ Leveraging a portfolio of stocks reduces risk compared to leveraging a single stock.

+⭐ Investing at an all-time high in portfolio price carries more momentum than investing at a 52-week high.

+$~$

 ## **Leveraged Single Stock Returns**
 ### Applying a 3x leverage multiplier to the daily returns of $SPY, equivalent to $UPRO.
 | When Buying On or Near an All-Time High                 | When Buying On or Near a 52-Week High                 |